LeenaYaseen/W07D01-Modern-JS/README.md

 - Use strict mode in their code
 - Define arrow functions in javascript
 - Play with foreach loop in javascript
-- Use map method in javascipt
+- Use map method in javascript
-- Use Filter method in javascipt
+- Use Filter method in javascript
-- Use Reduce method in javascipt
+- Use Reduce method in javascript

 ## Agenda
 *Explanation of:*